EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 |  Decision tree   |    0.762    |  0.772  |     0.850     |
 |  Random forest   |    0.809    |  0.817  |     0.880     |
 |  Neural network  |    0.804    |  0.811  |     0.878     |

+I found that exploring the effects of hyperparameters on the F1 score revealed some interesting findings.

+1. The optimal model found by grid/randomized search may give the best score, but may do so at the cost of longer processing time.
+   * The optimal random forest model utilized 300 estimators, but 50 to 100 estimators is achieves a similar score and would save processing time (Figure 7).
+   * the optimal neural network contains two hidden layers, but one hidden layer achieves a similar score and would save processing time (Figure 8, 9).
+2. Hyperparameter tuning can lead to overfitting that is not obvious by just looking at the training and test score of the optimal model.
+   * The optimal decision tree utilizes the Gini impurity to measure information gain, rather than entropy.
+However, when we explored using the entropy criterion, we find that it has a lower score when fitted on the training set, but ultimately has a slightly higher score on the test set (Figure 6)

+Throughout this analysis, I have not considered the consequences of **false positive (FP)** versus **false negative (FN)** predictions.
+There are many studies that aim to minimize FN more than FP or vice versa.
+For example, in disease prediction, a FN may be more consequential than a FP because a FN would mean a disease becomes untreated, while a FP may just warrant further testing.
+For our analysis, I would aim to reduce FP more than FN because accepting a hadronic event as a gamma ray event can be very misleading.
+To account for these considerations, I will continue exploring this dataset using **AUC-ROC curves** in [Part 2]() of this analysis